madetech/blog/posts/semantically_stable_test_suite.md

 ## Semantic stability as a metric

 Luckily there are tools available to measure semantic stability, called **mutation testing tools**.

-Similar to code coverage, these tools provide a % of lines which when mutated caused the test suite to fail, this is a good thing!
+Mutation testing tools generate many versions (mutants) of your production code, with very small changes (mutations) made in order to attempt to make your test suite *not catch* those changes.
+Similar to code coverage, these tools provide a % of lines which when mutated cause the test suite to fail; this is a good thing!

 When this happens we have semantic stability.
 The terminology for this in the mutation testing world, is that the test suite *kills* the *mutants*.